 11 a.m. — This beautiful service is conducted in traditional language (Rite I) and is accompanied by the magnificent voices of the Cathedral Choir under the direction of Robert Simpson.

 1 p.m. — Our afternoon Spanish-language service is a vibrant, joyful and growing worship experience with contemporary language (Rite II).

-5 p.m. — Our Sunday evening service takes place in the more intimate setting of the Golding Chapel, includes music by organist Bruce Power and is conducted in contemporary language (Rite II).
+5 p.m. — Our Sunday evening service takes place in the more intimate setting of the Golding Chapel, includes organ music and is conducted in contemporary language (Rite II).